yjunyeu/tp/docs/DeveloperGuide.md

 **Use case: UC14 - Exporting the current address book**

 **MSS**
+* 1. User requests to export a file
+* 2. NUSConnect exports the file successfully

+Use case ends.

+**Extensions**
+* 2a File name is invalid
+    * 2a1 NUSConnect fails to export to the file

+      Use case ends.

+* 2b File path is invalid
+    * 2b1 NUSConnect fails to export to the file

+      Use case ends.

+* 2c File path has insufficient write permissions
+    * 2c1 NUSConnect fails to export to the file

+      Use case ends.

 **Use case: UC15 - Importing an address book**

 **MSS**
+* 1. User requests to import a file
+* 2. NUSConnect imports the file successfully

+   Use case ends.

+**Extensions**
+* 2a File name is invalid
+  * 2a1 NUSConnect fails to import the file

+    Use case ends.

+* 2b File path is invalid
+  * 2b1 NUSConnect fails to import the file

+    Use case ends.

+* 2c File data is invalid
+  * 2c1 NUSConnect fails to import the file

+    Use case ends.

 ### Non-Functional Requirements